 Visit Narbonne (Languedoc-Roussillon, France)

 The palace now holds the Town Hall for Narbonne as well as the Archaeology Museum and a Fine Arts Museum.
 Le Cour de la Madeleine, the old palace courtyard, is entered through a gateway, and the area is dominated by the Saint Theodard bell tower and the cathedral.

-La Cathedrale Saint Just: despite its size the cathedral is in fact unfinished with only the choir completed.
-Finishing would have involved demolishing part of the city walls and so work stopped in 1340, and was never resumed after the town was invaded by the Black Prince in 1355.
+The Cathedrale Saint Just: despite its size the cathedral is in fact unfinished with only the choir completed.
+Finishing the building would have involved demolishing part of the city walls and so work stopped in 1340, and was never resumed after the town was invaded by the Black Prince in 1355.
 Excavations at the site have revealed three older religious structures predating the current cathedral.

-- Les Halles is an award winning covered market open every day and a great place to stock up on local fresh produce.
+Les Halles is an award winning covered market open every day and a great place to stock up on local fresh produce.
 The market in Narbonne is one of the best in France.